directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

 });
 ```

-## Adding your Custom API Hook to Directus
+## Adding Your Custom Hook to Directus

-To get the hook working, navigate to the hook directory in the terminal and build it with the following command:
+To get the hook working, navigate to the extension directory in the terminal and build it with the following command:

 ```shell
 npm run build
 ```

-In the `api` directory, create an `extensions` directory and copy and paste the hook directory (`directus-extension-elasticsearch`) into it.
-Then restart your project.

-Now when you create, update, and delete items in the `books` collection, the changes will reflect in your Elasticsearch `books` index.
+Restart your Directus project and when you create, update, or delete items in the `books` collection, the changes will reflect in your Elasticsearch `books` index.

 ## Summary